nebojsa174/iznajmi-zvuk/README.md

-# Foodie - Responsive Web Application
+# Iznajmi zvuk - Responsive Web Application

-Foodie is a fully responsive web application, responsive for all devices, built using HTML, CSS, JavaScript and PHP.
+**EN** Iznajmi zvuk is a fully responsive web application, responsive for all devices, built using HTML, CSS and JavaScript.

 ### Demo Screeshots